Opinion: Volodymyr Zelenskiy's grace period must end | The China Post

-“Implement reforms at breakneck speed, without further delays” – that was what Volodymyr Zelenskiy pledged when he became Ukrainian president.
-Thus far, observers at home and abroad have applauded his approach, but now there are signals that the West does no longer benevolently accept each and every one of Zelenskiy’s moves.
+“Implement reforms at breakneck speed, without further delays” — that was what Volodymyr Zelenskiy pledged when he became Ukraine’s president.
+Thus far, observers at home and abroad have applauded his approach, but now there are signals that the West no longer accepts each and every one of Zelenskiy’s moves.

 This week, for example, EU and Canadian ambassadors criticized a draft bill in which Zelenskiy proposed to halve the number of Supreme Court judges, namely from the current maximum of 200 to 100.
 Such a proposal should normally be preceded by a thorough analysis, the ambassadors wrote in a letter addressed to the parliamentary committees in charge — and they were right.